193rd Glider Infantry Regiment (United States)

-The 193rd Glider Infantry Regiment was an airborne infantry regiment of the United States Army during World War II.
+The 193d Glider Infantry Regiment was an airborne infantry regiment of the United States Army during World War II.
 It was part of the 17th Airborne Division and fought during the Battle of the Bulge.

 Formation

-The 193rd Glider Infantry Regiment was created during World War II on 16 December 1942.
-It was officially formed at Camp Mackall, North Carolina on 15 April 1943 under the command of Colonel Maurice G. Stubbs.
+The 193d Glider Infantry Regiment was constituted in the Army of the United States on 16 December 1942, and was activated at Camp Mackall, North Carolina on 15 April 1943 under the command of Colonel Maurice G. Stubbs.
 The regiment was assigned to the 17th Airborne Division and sailed to England in 1944 in preparation for fighting on the Western Front.

 World War II

 During Operation Market Garden in September 1944, the 17th Airborne Division was held in reserve, and continued to train at Camp Chisleden in England.
-Almost three months later, on 16 December, the German Army launched a surprise attack, known as the Battle of the Bulge and the 17th Airborne Division, including the 193rd Glider Infantry Regiment, were finally sent to combat.
-The 17th Airborne Division was attached to General George Patton's U.S. Third Army and ordered to immediately close in at Mourmelon-le-Grand Airfield.
-After taking over the defense of the Meuse River sector from Givet to Verdun on 25 December, the 17th Airborne Division moved to Neufchateau, Belgium, then marched through the snow to Morhet, relieving the U.S. 28th Infantry Division on 3 January 1945 and establishing a Division Command Post.
+Almost three months later, on 16 December, the German Army launched a surprise attack, known as the Battle of the Bulge and the 17th Airborne Division, including the 193d Glider Infantry Regiment, were finally sent to combat.
+The 17th Airborne Division was attached to General George Patton's Third Army and ordered to immediately close in at Mourmelon-le-Grand Airfield.
+After taking over the defense of the Meuse River sector from Givet to Verdun on 25 December, the 17th Airborne Division moved to Neufchateau, Belgium, then marched through the snow to Morhet, relieving the 28th Infantry Division on 3 January 1945 and establishing a Division Command Post.

-A howling blizzard with below freezing temperatures greeted the 193rd on the morning of 4 January 1945.
+A howling blizzard with below freezing temperatures greeted the 193d on the morning of 4 January 1945.
 Patton had ordered the 17th Airborne Division to seize the town of Flamierge where the 11th Armored and the 87th Infantry Divisions had encountered brutal resistance from the Germans.
 Two regiments, the 513th Parachute Infantry on the right and the 194th Glider Infantry on the left attacked the town of Flamierge while the 193rd GIR and the 507th Parachute Infantry Regiment were held in reserve to counter an anticipated German panzer counterattack.
-In the ensuing days, the 193rd GIR, as well as the rest of the 17th Airborne Division, would gain their baptism of fire that would have tested the mettle of the most experienced airborne units.
+In the ensuing days, the 193d GIR, as well as the rest of the 17th Airborne Division, would gain their baptism of fire that would have tested the mettle of the most experienced airborne units.
 The fighting was so intense that the area would forever be called "Dead Man's Ridge" because of the high casualty count sustained in order to take the strongly defended German emplacements.